 OpenVINO toolkit is powered by nGraph capabilities for Graph construction API, Graph transformation engine and Reshape that replace former NN Builder API offering. nGraph Function is used as an intermediate representation for a model in the run-time underneath the CNNNetwork API.
-The conventional represenation for CNNNetwork is still available if requested for backward compatibility when some conventional API methods are used.
-Please refer to the Overview of nGraph Flow describing the details of nGraph integration into the Inference Engine and co-existance with the conventional representation.
+The conventional representation for CNNNetwork is still available if requested for backward compatibility when some conventional API methods are used.
+Please refer to the Overview of nGraph Flow describing the details of nGraph integration into the Inference Engine and co-existence with the conventional representation.

 Inference Engine is a runtime that delivers a unified API to integrate the inference with application logic:

 The Inference Engine supports inference of multiple image classification networks, including AlexNet, GoogLeNet, VGG and ResNet families of networks, fully convolutional networks like FCN8 used for image segmentation, and object detection networks like Faster R-CNN.

 For the full list of supported hardware, refer to the Supported Devices section.

 For Intel® Distribution of OpenVINO™ toolkit, the Inference Engine package contains headers, runtime libraries, and sample console applications demonstrating how you can use the Inference Engine in your applications.